 This module aims to:

-- equip students with a comprehensive overview of the principles of international tax law
+- Equip students with a comprehensive overview of the principles of international tax law.

-- combine a critical investigation of the underlying theory and policy issues with coverage of doctrinal detail
+- Combine a critical investigation of the underlying theory and policy issues with coverage of doctrinal detail.

-- enable students to critically appraise the role played by international tax law in the global challenges that we face today.
+- Enable students to critically appraise the role played by international tax law in the global challenges that we face today.

 Learning from the Global South: Field Trip (15 credits)

+This module has two main aims.
+The first is to expose students to concrete development challenges experienced by different stakeholders (policy makers, communities and industry representatives, etc) in developing countries.
 The second is to experiment with the ways through which the immersion into the field can inform the identification of development challenges and the formulation of research questions and action plans in the area of development.

 Note that there are additional travel costs involved in taking this module.

-Corporate Governance (15 credits)
+Corporate Governance and CSR (15 credits)

 Compulsory module